 Neulasta - once every 3 weeks

 While Shea was able to have most of her treatment as an outpatient, she was admitted to Children's twice after spiking fevers.
 She battled a bacterial infection as well as an allergic reaction to Bleomycin, and we learned to be especially cautious when her counts were low.
 In spite of it all, Shea managed to keep her spirits up and her crazy sense of humor intact, thanks to the support of family, friends, neighbors and strangers.
-It took a tough situation to make us understand how truly blessed we are!
+It took a tough situation to make us understand how truly blessed we were.

 Thanks for visiting Shea's site, and be sure to leave a note in the guestbook.
 We love hearing from our friends!